bluewaysw/pcgeos/TechDocs/Markdown/Concepts/cgetsta.md

 Code Display 4-7 shows the code for the dialog box and its triggers.

-Dialog boxes in GEOS may be of GenInteractionClass, or dialogs may be called up and instantiated during execution with kernel routines.
+Dialog boxes in GEOS may be of **GenInteractionClass**, or dialogs may be called up and instantiated during execution with kernel routines.
 Hello World uses a GenInteraction in order to have a "floating" dialog box that may be retained and moved around the screen.